potzko/9ary/readme.md

 b = 9x900 + 9x900 + 1x1 + 9x9 + 1x1 // 9461
 1x1 + 1x1 // 2
 a | b // 0740 | 9461 with on bit = 9 -> 9740

+note, I have been using comments with the // ....  convention. this is not a part of the language as your code should be divinely inspired and fully understandable without comments as such I have chosen to remove them